Seed Germination STEM Project for Kids

 Extensions for Sprouts, Seedlings, and Growers

-Track daily changes, make simple predictions, and draw what the seed looks like over time.
+Track daily changes, make simple predictions, draw what the seed looks like over time, and begin recording results in an observation journal.

-Record data, calculate a simple average, compare seed types, and discuss why germination rates vary.
+Record data, calculate a simple average, compare seed types, discuss why germination rates vary, and connect the investigation to bigger STEM and outdoor classroom questions.

 Standards and learning connections